harikvpy/crispy-forms/README.md

 ```

 ## Field functions
-To ease the process further, instead of defining an array of `CrispyFormField` objects, the library comes with a series of helper functions that would return a `CrispyFormField` object from its arguments.
+To ease the process further, instead of defining an array of `CrispyField` objects, the library comes with a series of helper functions that would return a `CrispyField` object from its arguments.
 Using these functions is easier as each function comes with own brief parameter documentation which will be available during its definition via the editor's context-sensitive help feature.
-Also using functions allows the library to ensure that the `CrispyFormField` definition for the field type is accurate and is complete (as required `CrispyFormField` object fields are make mandatory in the function's parameter declaration.
+Also using functions allows the library to ensure that the `CrispyField` definition for the field type is accurate and is complete (as required `CrispyField` object fields are make mandatory in the function's parameter declaration.

 This table lists the functions and their corresponding field type: